praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 C is nice because you can actually parse it using a *grammar definition* - a file that states the syntax of the language.
-Grammars are great because you can use a code generator to create a parser for your language from this definition.
+Grammars are great because you can use a code generator to automatically create a parser for your language from this definition.
 This means you can focus on the semantics of the language and let the parser generator deal with the syntax.